gibbonsja/Meanderings/nial/hui16.md

     │Mesut │M│DE │24│
     └──────┴─┴───┴──┘

+        ty index_of tx
+    3 1 5 2 5 5

+        tx index_of tx
+    0 1 2 3 4

+        ty index_of ty
+    0 1 2 3 4 4

 # 4. Bar Chart

 Attributed to K.W.
 Smillie, STATPACK, University of Alberta, 1968.

+Dyalog uses UTF-16 unicode whereas Nial currently uses UTF8 with byte chars so direct indexing of chars is not possible.
+So we index strings instead and concatenate them with *link*.

     x := 3 1 4 1 5 9